Theater of Illusion: Story

 The world-famous and mysterious masked magician named Doctor Arcana captured global attention with his astounding illusions and spectacular, death-defying escapes.
 However, at the peak of his career, the magician vanished without a trace under mysterious circumstances.
 Several rumors began circulating, concerning his whereabouts and fate, but the truth remains a mystery to the present day.

 A Gothic mansion at a secluded country estate once served as Doctor Arcana's home, thus christening it as Arcana Manor.
 Since the magician's disappearance, there have been reports of strange sounds and shadows from within the sprawling mansion, but no living soul has been able to gain entry to investigate the matter, and Arcana Manor has stood abandoned and undisturbed for more than two decades.
 Unknown to many, a hidden theater lies within the dark manor.
 This venue, hidden from the outside world, is where master magicians gather to display their talents every Halloween night.

 Video game & soundtrack inspiration

+Being a lifelong fan of magic, Joseph Vargo set out to create something specifically for professional illusionists.

-Joseph Vargo expanded this storyline with the release of The Cabinets of Doctor Arcana video game and soundtrack in 2018, followed in 2024 by the game sequel and soundtrack Doctor Arcana and The Secret of Shadowspire.
+Vargo later expanded this storyline with the release of The Cabinets of Doctor Arcana video game and soundtrack in 2018, followed in 2024 by the game sequel and soundtrack Doctor Arcana and The Secret of Shadowspire.